yolodevelopers/clean-stream-filters/README.md

 ###### Retrieving and Parsing the Filters

-Below are some functions in javascript that will get a filter file and parse it into an array of objects.
+Below are some functions in javascript that will get a filter file given its URL and parse it into an array of objects.

 ```javascript
 getFilterFileContent = function (url, callback) {